-Palma is divided into five districts, 89 quarters and an old town which harmoniously combines the monumentality of the Cathedral and churches such as Sant Francesc and Santa Eulalia with ultra-modern buildings and charming shops in which you can buy traditional products and crafts.
-These shops compete with the luxury of the big brand stores located in the streets of Jaume III and Paseo del Borne.
+Palma is divided into five districts, 89 quarters and an old town which harmoniously combines the monumentality of the cathedral and churches such as SantFrancesc and Santa Eulalia with ultra-modern buildings and charming shops in which you can buy traditional products and crafts.
+These shops compete with the luxurious big brand stores located in the streets Jaume III and Paseo del Borne.

-Santa Catalina is another area with an eclectic and charming history, located on the outside of the walls of Baluard, home to thetraditional Mercado de Santa Catalina.
-A few meters from the Paseo Marítimo, this district boastsnumerous restaurants and trendy cocktail bars and has become very popular in terms of property investment.
+Santa Catalina is another area with an eclectic and charming history, located on the outside of the walls of Baluard, home to the traditional Mercado de Santa Catalina.
+A few meters from the Paseo Marítimo, this district boasts numerous restaurants and trendy cocktail bars and has become very popular in terms of property investment.

 Continuing along the Paseo Marítimo, towards the Playa de Palma, we come across the district called Portitxol-Molinar.
 This is an old fishing district, now known for its terraces, restaurants and charming houses on the seafront.
 It has a fantastic promenade running the length of the beach which is ideal for walking and playing sports such as jogging, biking or rollerblading.
 Portixol has become one of the most desirable areas to buy a property.

-With the majestic Castillo de Bellver, the only circular castle in Europe which is situated in a forest considered the Palma’s green lung, as the backdrop the neighbourhood Bonanova, is a quiet residential area with stunning sea views.
-Bonanova is a popular area of Palma here you will find a large selection of villas with pools and sea view apartments.
+Perched on a hill overlooking the city, the majestic Castillo de Bellver is the only circular castle in Europe which is situated in a forest considered to be Palma’s green lung.
+The castle serves as the backdrop to the neighbourhood called Bonanova, a quiet residential area with stunning sea views.
+Bonanovais a popular district in Palma with a large selection of villas with pools and sea view apartments.

 +34 971 68 40 00 or firstname.lastname@example.org